rayenchallouf/rayenchallouf.github.io/_posts/2025-11-14-Artificial.md

 # Artificial - HackTheBox Write-Up

 **Artificial** is a medium Linux machine on HackTheBox that revolves around exploiting a TensorFlow model-loading vulnerability to gain RCE, pivoting through an exposed internal service, and eventually retrieving root by leveraging misconfigurations.
-This write-up follows the same structure and style as *2025-11-11-Environment.md*.

 ---